andrei-k/go-rest-api/README.md

 # REST API with Go

 A simple REST API written in Go that performs CRUD operations for book management.
-This program also attempts to follow a clean folder structure  and best development practices.
+This program also attempts to follow a clean folder structure  using best practices.
 Gorilla/mux is used to route incoming HTTP requests to the correct method handlers.

+## Project structure

+The project layout uses the common pattern of splitting the code into the **cmd** and **pkg** directories.

+The **cmd** layout pattern is useful when:
+- You need to have more than one application binary.
+Each binary gets its own directory (e.g., your_project/cmd/your_app).
+- Makes your project/package ‘go gettable’.
+It means you can use the **go get** command to fetch and install your project, its applications and its libraries (e.g., go get github.com/your_github_username/your_project/cmd/appxg).

+The official Go tools is one example of the cmd layout patter.
+A number of other well known projects use the same pattern: Kubernetes, Docker, Prometheus, Influxdb.

 ## Todo
 - [x] Original implementation entirely in main.go